 Take stock of your wellness tools

 Pursuing your graduate degree is a giant step into a new world of opportunities.
 But that’s a lot of pressure, which can lead to crushing anxiety and stress—especially during the COVID-19 pandemic.

 Unfortunately, you’re not alone in this either.
-According to a survey by the American College Health Association, 66% of graduate and professional students experienced above-average stress in the last year—and that was before the coronavirus pandemic.
+According to the most recent fall 2022 survey by the American College Health Association, 77% of graduate and professional students experienced above-average stress in the last year.
 In fact, most college students experience stress.
-But graduate students face a unique set of pressures.
+But graduate students face a distinctive set of pressures.

 For many, the relationship with an advisor is a major contributor.
 Advisors often wield different expectations for each student.
 The hierarchy of power dynamics among students and faculty can thwart your focus and lead to a gauntlet of stressful situations prodding you at every turn.